Thomas S. Wootton High School

 Thomas S. Wootton High School or Wootton High School (WHS) is a public high school in Rockville, Maryland.
 Its namesake is Thomas S. Wootton, the founder of Montgomery County, Maryland.
 The school was founded in 1970 and is part of the Montgomery County Public Schools system.
 Its school colors are red, white, and blue.
 The mascot is reflected in the names of the football team (Wootton Patriots) and in the theater department (Wootton Patriot Players).
-It is notable for its award-winning a capella group and marching band.
+It is notable for its award-winning a cappella group and marching band.

 Academics

 In 2019, Newsweek ranked Wootton's STEM program #160 in a nationwide survey of US high schools.
 In 2022, U.S. News & World Report ranked Wootton #167 nationally amongst high school.
 As of 2025, Wootton ranks 191st nationally, 3rd in Maryland, and 2nd in Montgomery County Public Schools.

 Wootton students average a score of 1288 on the SAT, with 634 on verbal and 654 on math.